 Part II fleshes out our argument that in the absence of cross-border harmonization of tax rates and bases competitive neutrality requires two conditions.
 The first condition is that all states must agree on one of two methods of avoiding double taxation on interstate commerce.
 The two alternative methods are worldwide taxation with unlimited foreign tax credits and what we call “ideal deduction”, which includes territorial taxation as one instantiation.
 The second condition is that all taxes must be uniform on either a source or residence basis.
 A source tax is uniform if it applies in the same manner to all income from the same source state without regard to the residence of the taxpayer who earns that income; a residence tax is uniform if it applies in the same manner to all income earned by a resident regardless of source.
 In our original article, we noted that both the ECJ and the U.S. Supreme Court disclaim authority to force states to agree on a method of avoiding double taxation.
 Accordingly, because it would not be possible for courts to enforce both conditions required to achieve competitive neutrality, we argued that if, as it appears, the courts desire to promote competitive neutrality through the doctrine of tax discrimination, they can do so by enforcing the uniformity requirement.
 Among other topics covered in Part II, we provide responses to specific questions and challenges raised by Graetz and Warren, including how ideal deduction would work with graduated tax rates and variations in national tax bases and whether ideal deduction could achieve competitive neutrality in the absence of fixed residence In Part II, we also provide resolutions for three factual scenarios that Graetz and Warren posed and for which they claim that a competitive neutrality interpretation of tax discrimination provides no resolution.

 Mason, Ruth and Knoll, Michael S., "Waiting for Perseus: A Sur-reply to Professors Graetz and Warren" (2014).
-Faculty Scholarship.
+Faculty Scholarship at Penn Law.
 502.